Wynwood's Walls Don't Have Outlets

 This means:

 Many EV owners are surprised to learn that a dead 12-volt auxiliary battery can prevent the main traction battery from accepting a charge at all.
 This small battery powers the vehicle's onboard computer, which must authorize any charging session.
 If the 12-volt battery is dead, no charger will work until it is addressed.
-Rapid Charge EV technicians carry the equipment to handle this issue on-site, so a dead auxiliary battery does not end the service call before it starts.
+Our technicians carry the equipment to handle this issue on-site, so a dead auxiliary battery does not end the service call before it starts.

 Once safety checks are complete and the vehicle is confirmed ready, the technician connects the appropriate cable to the vehicle's charge port.